 GM = transverse metacentric height for the actual load condition, in m.
-Where calculations are carried out for representative conditions for presentation in the Cargo Securing d = draft to the summer load line, in m
+Where calculations are carried out for representative conditions for presentation in the Cargo Securing Manual, GM values should be evaluated over the expected operating range. d = draft to the summer load line, in m